hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 [^2]:
      For details of this controversy and associated resources, refer to the website “Internet Resources on the California Hindu Textbook Controversy” at [https://web.archive.org/web/20110728121221/http://letindiadevelop.org/irochtc/](https://web.archive.org/web/20110728121221/http://letindiadevelop.org/irochtc/)
     For a resume of the errors in these textbooks, refer the article: Vishal Agarwal, 2006-7, “Misrepresentation of Ancient India in American School Textbooks”, in _History Today - Journal of History and Historical Archaeology_, No. 7, pp. 72-89.
-For e-copies, write to me at [vishalsagarwal@yahoo.com](mailto:vishalsagarwal@yahoo.com)
+For e-copies, write to me at [vishalsagarwal at yahoo.com](mailto:vishalsagarwal at yahoo.com)

 [^1]:
      “_Thus Spake Professor Michael Witzel: A Harvard Case Study in Prejudice_” available online at [http://www.vigilonline.com/downloads/Dossier_on_Witzel.pdf](http://www.vigilonline.com/downloads/Dossier_on_Witzel.pdf) and also at [http://www.vigilonline.com/downloads/Dossier_on_Witzel.doc](http://www.vigilonline.com/downloads/Dossier_on_Witzel.doc)